Which tomato variety is the best to grow in Kenya?

 Are you looking for the best tomato seeds to plant this season?
 In this post, we will give you a list of the 10 best tomato varieties in Kenya.
 The post has them in 3 categories: open-field varieties, greenhouse varieties, and cherry tomato varieties.

-Challenges affecting tomato production in Kenya
+Challenges Affecting Tomato Production in Kenya

-• Post harvest losses since tomato is a highly perishable fruit with a low shelf life.
+• Post-harvest losses since tomato is a highly perishable fruit with a low shelf life.

-Variety Maturit(days)Yield (t/ha)Fruit weight (gms)
+Variety Maturity (days)Yield (t/ha)Fruit weight (gms)

 Rio Grande75-80 8474